Beck-R/funguy/README.md

 You should also create a django superuser by running `sudo docker-compose run web python manage.py createsuperuser`.

-You may need to run `sudo docker-compose run web python manage.py makemigrations funguy_api` to create the migrations.
+You may need to run `sudo docker-compose run web python manage.py makemigrations funguy_api` to create initial migrations.

 # Usage: